NEWS

 October 1, 2024

 Yu-Mei’s debut novel, Names Have Been Changed, will be published by Tiny Reparations Books, an imprint of Penguin Random House, in 2026.
-The novel follows Ophir—not her real name—as she reveals the story of her last twelve years as a fugitive on the run around the world (from Singapore to Tokyo, London, Los Angeles, and beyond), in a confessional broadcast that entrances global fans, even as she risks her anonymity and hard-won freedom.
+The novel follows Ophir—not her real name—as she reveals the story of her last ten years as a fugitive on the run around the world (from Singapore to Tokyo, London, Los Angeles, and beyond), in a confessional broadcast that entrances global fans, even as she risks her anonymity and hard-won freedom.

-COPYRIGHT © 2020-2024 YU-MEI BALASINGAMCHOW
+COPYRIGHT © 2020-2026 YU-MEI BALASINGAMCHOW